Generic Name: Glycerin Enema (GLIS er in)

 If OVERDOSE is suspected:

-- If you have any questions about glycerin enema, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about glycerin enema, please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about glycerin

 - During Pregnancy

 - Drug class: laxatives

 - Pedia-Lax Liquid Glycerin Suppositories, Fleet Glycerin Suppositories Adult, Fleet Glycerin Suppositories Pediatric, Sani-Supp